-Learning Objective: 02-01 The importance of an investment policy statement.
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 The importance of an investment policy statement.
+Level of Difficulty: 1 Easy Section: 2.1 Topic: Security Selection

-Topic: security selection

-4. A Roth IRA:

-- A. is a form of "tax-deferred" account - B. funds are taxed at the time you begin withdrawals - C. are well-suited to investors nearing retirement - D. invests after-tax dollars - E. is the type of account offered by most employers
+- 4. A Roth IRA: - A. is a form of "tax-deferred" account - B. funds are taxed at the time you begin withdrawals - C. are well-suited to investors nearing retirement - D. invests after-tax dollars - E. is the type of account offered by most employers

-Learning Objective: 02-01 The importance of an investment policy statement.
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 The importance of an investment policy statement.
+Level of Difficulty: 1 Easy